DarkTina/Download-Google-Drive-Folders-in-Bulk/README.md

 -> Rename to "credentials.json"
 -> Place the file "credentials.json" in the same folder as the program.
 (You can skip this step and use my "credentials.json",This is a completely free API.)
+>** The public API may be detected and disabled by Google.
+You should create your own private API.

 ## 4. Video tutorial:
 https://youtu.be/6Dj3YuUdwxY